Updated: July 27, 2022

 Did you know that refrigerators can account for as much as 15 to 20 percent of your home’s electric bill?

-That’s what I discovered when I played around with the Meralco Appliance Calculator the other day.
-I plugged in the appliances we have at home into the calculator and checked how close the results will be against our latest electricity bill.
+That’s what I discovered the other day when I used an online electric consumption calculator.
+I plugged the appliances we have at home into the calculator and checked how close the results would be to our latest electricity bill.

 I’ve already pointed this out in my previous article on how to save electricity, and I’ve already provided some tips there on how to decrease the energy use in our refrigerators.